JAMK-IT/IIO50200-game-programming/README.md

 | 27.4. | [Expa](http://expa.fi/) & [Zaibatsu](http://zaibatsu.fi/), group/personal discussions, course feedback | Paavo, Expa |

+## Assignments

+Some of you still haven't returned the written graphics assignment, so get to it ASAP!
+It won't take long, you just need to write a short summary of your thought process.
+To recap:

+- Go to http://videogamena.me/, generate a random video game title
+- What existing video game's graphical style would you copy for that game?
+Why?
+- Return your answer to the Personal Assignments return folder in Optima

+The full description of the assignment w/ a short example can be found at the end of the [Designing game graphics slides](https://docs.google.com/presentation/d/1JxqEwPEfJaiewqhWIZCdEMZIAYXPpoQgE1SaG5pcrQg/edit?usp=sharing).

 ## Learning material

 - [Beginning C# Scripting in Unity3D](https://www.youtube.com/playlist?list=PLFgjYYTq6xyhtVK6VzLiFe3pmBu-XSNlX)